kpicaza/pheature-symfony-pre-example/README.md

 The catalog should show a list of available products.
 To be able to show products the thing we need are the products itself.
 A **product** should have at least a *name*, *picture*, and *price*.

+To create the products, we will need an authentication system for content editors, and an administration panel where manage the products.

+- [ ] It should have content editor users
 - [ ] It should have products
 - [ ] It should have a backoffice to add products
+- [ ] It should have a catalog that shows available products